Skip to content

 Experience

-One to three years of water treatment experience is preferred.
-Employee is expected to have acquired the necessary information and skills to perform the job reasonably well after six months in the position.
+One to three years of experience in plumbing and/or construction is preferred.
+Employee is expected to have acquired the necessary knowledge and skills to perform the job reasonably well after six months in the position.

 Education